Forever Faster from day one

 PUMA-partnered athletes Mary Peters, Great Britain (pentathlon), John Akii-Bua, Uganda (400m hurdles), Randy Williams, USA (long jump) and Klaus Wolfermann, West-Germany (javelin) all win gold medals at the Olympic Games in Munich.

 Basketball’s Walt “Clyde” Frazier makes a name for himself on the court by stealing the ball from his opponents.
 Off the court with his signature colorful style.
-So, when he asked for a custom-made pair of Suedes, we were game.
-PUMA reconfigured the original, making it lighter and wider, and stamped his moniker on the side – the PUMA Clyde is born.
+So, when he asked for a custom-made pair of Suedes, we were in the game.
+That's how the PUMA Clyde is born.
 Frazier's iconic Clyde combination: alternating formstrips, fedoras and long sideburns.

 The True Stripes